-Henry Weston is a good man, and a good Alliance agent.
+Good guy and ambitious Alliance agent Henry Weston always does the right thing.
 But when he is ordered to spy on his own people, he knows he must rebel.
 He finds the perfect partner in Gail McPherson when they connect in a way only true mates can.
-There’s only one problem: Henry already has a mate whom he refuses to abandon.
+But, Henry already has a mate.
+What the hell?

 Henry Weston can’t take it anymore.
 Lately, his job with the Alliance seems to be less about protecting shifters from their enemies, and more about surveilling his own people and making sure they don’t break any Alliance rules.
 This is not what he signed up for, so it’s time for him to make a change.
 There’s only one problem: his mate and colleague Margaret isn’t on board at all, in fact they can’t seem to agree on anything lately.